$3,100,000Pressure sore death

 • Unusual weight loss

-• Broken bones, serious fractures, or sprains
+• Broken bones, severe fractures, or sprains

 • Dehydration and malnutrition symptoms